 - Lightboxes: For longer-term projects, many companies turn to the lightboxes function, which allows you to aggregate assets from different categories, into specific project-based folders.
 Thereafter, it’s easy to share your lightboxes with whoever needs them.

 - Brand Portals: Common use cases we typically see for brand portals include sharing brand guidelines and supporting various campaigns.
 Brand portals allow users to curate and share collections of assets with internal and external users as a custom-branded online library.

 Even though your assets are all in a central location, you don’t necessarily want everyone to have the same viewing and downloading permissions.
 A key feature that separates a digital asset management system from other storage systems is its access control structure.

-Digital asset management systems allow you to create user groups that have different viewing, uploading, downloading and sharing abilities, ensuring that your assets are only used by the right people at the right time.
-This means that your contributors are able to easily upload their content into your system and your users will have confidence that any assets they are able to access are approved for their use.
+To ensure your assets are only used by the right people at the right time, digital asset management systems allow you to create user groups.
+These groups have different viewing, uploading, downloading and sharing abilities.
+This means that your contributors are able to easily upload their content into your system and your users will also have confidence that any assets they are able to access are approved for their use.

 That includes both internal and external users.
 MediaValet allows you to set restrictions and permissions that suit your organization.
 This ensures that external stakeholders can access, and share, all the assets they need with Branded Portals.

 With these key digital asset management features alone, companies worldwide are experiencing cost savings and team efficiency improvements.
 When an organization integrates their processes and existing platforms with a DAM system amazing things can happen.